-The period of investigation for purposes of determining the dumping margins in the exporting country of origin will be from 1 January 2004 to 31 December 2004.
-The period of investigation for purposes of determining injury will be from 1 January 2002 to 31 December 2004.
-If there are subsequent events that are relevant to injury the Commission may later request and consider further, more recent information.
+The period of investigation for purposes of determining the dumping margins in the respective exporting country or country of origin will be from 1 June 2004 to 31 May 2005.
+The period of investigation for purposes of determining injury will be from 1 January 2002 to 31 May 2005.

+If there are subsequent events that are relevant to injury, the Commission may later request and consider further, more recent information.